kurator-dev/kurator/docs/content/en/docs/cluster-operator/on-premise-cluster-lifecycle.md

 ### Scaling down

-Similarly, if deletion is required to achieve the desired state, Kurator will create a pod to remove the worker nodes on on-premise servers.
+Similarly, if deletion is required to achieve the desired state, Kurator will create a pod to remove a number of worker nodes.

 You can view the running of pods through the following methods: